-\section{Approximation Algorithms for $\delta$A$\gamma$LWDR Under Occurrence Assumption}
+\section{Approximation Algorithms for $\delta$A$\gamma$LWDR under Occurrence Assumption}

 The section will give an algorithm to approximate $\delta$A$\gamma$LWDR within a factor of $1-\frac{1}{e}$ for general $\delta$, under the \textbf{occurrence assumption} that every item is broadcast at most once in each segment.
-To do this, an approximation algorithm is first given for $\delta$A$\gamma$LWDR for $\delta=1$, based on collectively and randomly rounding fractional edges according to an optimum solution to LP (\ref{eq:theoriginalLP}).
-Later, the algorithm is derandomized via an interesting method.
+To do this, an approximation algorithm is first given for $\delta$A$\gamma$LWDR for $\delta=1$, with the key idea of collectively and randomly rounding fractional edges according to an optimum solution to LP (\ref{eq:theoriginalLP}).
+Later, the algorithm is derandomized using an interesting method based on conditional expectation.

 For all the algorithms in this section, the key observation is that the high time complexity of Algorithm \ref{alg:SCbased-randomized-algorithm} mainly comes from the large size of $\mathbb{P}_{i}$, $m^{\gamma}$, where $m$ is the number of the channels and $\gamma$ the length of a segment.
 The basic idea of the algorithms is to compute the necessary paths only, instead of computing all possible paths.
-To do this , we release paths (or more precisely subflows) from the fractional flow of an optimum solution to LP (\ref{eq:theoriginalLP}).
+To do this, we release paths (or more precisely subflows) from the fractional flow of an optimum solution to LP (\ref{eq:theoriginalLP}).
 Those released paths compose the set of necessary paths for each $\mathbb{P}_{i}$.
-A integral solution to $\delta$A$\gamma$LWDR can then be obtained by rounding such paths.
+An integral solution to $\delta$A$\gamma$LWDR can then be obtained by rounding such fractional paths.

-\subsection{A Randomized Algorithm for $\delta$A$\gamma$LWDR Under Occurrence Assumption}
+\subsection{A Randomized Algorithm for $\delta$A$\gamma$LWDR under Occurrence Assumption}

-Our algorithm is mainly composed by the following steps: first to compute an optimum solution against LP (\ref{eq:theoriginalLP}) for the constructed graph $G$, output by Algorithm \ref{alg:1Construction-of-Auxiliary} for an given $\delta$A$\gamma$LWDR instance; then for each $\gamma$-separated segment, the algorithm releases a set of flows with fractional value from the computed solution; later, the value of each flow is randomly rounded to 1 with probability proportional to the original value.
-Eventually, the combination of the rounded flows of each $\gamma$-separated segment will collectively compose an integral solution to $\delta$A$\gamma$LWDR.
+Our algorithm is mainly composed by the following steps: first to compute an optimum solution against LP (\ref{eq:theoriginalLP}) for the constructed graph $G$, output by Algorithm \ref{alg:1Construction-of-Auxiliary} for an given $\delta$A$\gamma$LWDR instance; then for each $\gamma$-separated segment, the algorithm releases a set of subflows with fractional value from the computed solution; later, the value of each subflow is randomly rounded to 1 with probability proportional to the original value.
+Eventually, the combination of the rounded subflows of each $\gamma$-separated segment will collectively compose an integral solution to $\delta$A$\gamma$LWDR.
 The full layout of the algorithm is as in Algorithm \ref{alg:theflows-randomized-algorithm}.